joshuabmoore/MPSTime.jl/docs/src/tools.md

 For example, in the case of a two class problem, we obtain the individual BEE spectrums for the class 0 MPS and the class 1 MPS.
 For an unsupervised problem with only a single class, there is only a single BEE spectrum.
 #### Example
-To illustrate how we might use the BEE in a typical analysis, consider an example involving real world time series from the [ItalyPowerDemand](https://www.timeseriesclassification.com/description.php?Dataset=ItalyPowerDemand) UCR dataset.
+To illustrate how we might use the BEE in a typical analysis, consider an example involving real world time series from the [ItalyPowerDemand](https://www.timeseriesclassification.com/description.php?Dataset=ItalyPowerDemand) (IPD) UCR dataset.
 There are two classes corresponding to the power demand during: __(i)__ the winter months; __(ii)__ the summer months.
 For this example, we will train an MPS to classify between summer and winter time-series data:
 ```Julia